 For nearly a decade, Mr. Maher has served as co-lead counsel for dozens of pensioners in this case against the Xerox pension plan.
 To date, Xerox has been ordered to pay—and has paid—well more than $16 million to plaintiffs.
 This epic dispute has already resulted in a published opinion by the U.S. Supreme Court in 2010 (Supreme Court Opinion | Argument Audio) as well as three published opinions by the Second Circuit, including a major victory for our clients in 2013 (Second Circuit Opinion | Argument Audio).
 Litigation continues in the trial court where we have filed motions seeking millions of dollars in additional pension benefits, prejudgment interest, and attorneys’ fees.

 LaRue v.
 DeWolff Boberg & Associates, Inc.

-In 2006, Mr. Stris and colleagues persuaded the U.S. Supreme Court (Petition) to hear this landmark case about the rights of 401(k) account holders.
-In 2007, after successful briefing (Our Opening Brief) and argument (Audio), we obtained (Supreme Court Opinion) what the New York Times described as “one of the most important rulings in years on the meaning of the federal pension law . . . .”
+In 2006, Mr. Maher and Peter Stris persuaded the United States Supreme Court (Petition) to hear this landmark case about the rights of 401(k) account holders.
+In 2007, after successful briefing (Our Opening Brief) and argument (Audio), Stris & Maher obtained (Supreme Court Opinion) what the New York Times described as “one of the most important rulings in years on the meaning of the federal pension law. . . .”